I love Valentine’s Day and all of the sweet, mushy things that go with it. The Valentin’es Day treats are one of the best things.

-I like to bake a variety of cookies and make them trays.
-I mail them to the little ones that live in other states.
+I like to bake a variety of cookies and make them trays, mailing them to the little ones that live in other states.
 It is so special when I get a picture from their mommy’s with the open box and they have a cookie in each hand.

 They love the Decorated Sugar Cookies I make.